codeporting-translator/Docs/en/native/cs2cpp/developer-guide/codeporting-native-cs2cpp-attributes.md

 **Arguments**: None

 Generate guard which allows it to create temporary shared pointers during constructor execution without deleting the object.
-Not required if the auto_ctor_self_reference option is enabled.
-Otherwise, creating shared pointers in constructor could lead to calling 'delete' on the object being constructed.
+Not required if auto_ctor_self_reference option is enabled.
+Otherwise, creating shared pointers in constructor could lead to calling 'delete' on object being constructed.

 ### CppDeclareFriendClass ###